tidymodels/textrecipes/cran-comments.md

-## Resubmission
+## Release Summary
-This is a resubmission.
-In this version I have:

-* Removed 2 invalid URLs and changed 1 invalid URL to its canonical form.
-* Description changed to reflect that the steps refer to steps from the recipes package and listing the methods included.
-* Replaced dontrun{} with donttest{}
-* Package names put in single quotes in Title and Description.
+This is the 2nd CRAN release of textrecipes.
+It includes a handful of functions, improved documentation and bug fixes.

 ## Test environments
-* local OS X install, R 3.5.0
+* local OS X install, R 3.6.0
-* ubuntu 14.04 (on travis-ci), R 3.5.0
+* ubuntu 14.04 (on travis-ci), R 3.6.0
 * win-builder (devel and release)

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-* This is a new release.
+## Downstream dependencies

+There are no downstream dependencies to be checked.